140th Operations Group: World War II

 The unit was constituted as the 370th Fighter Group in May 1943, and activated on 1 July 1943 at Westover Field, Massachusetts.
 The original squadrons of the group were the 401st, 402d and 485th Fighter Squadrons.

 The group trained with Republic P-47 Thunderbolts at several First Air Force bases in New England then was deployed to RAF Aldermaston England during January and February 1944.
 In Europe, it became an element of Ninth Air Force.

-When the group arrived, the expected to receive Thunderbolts on which they had trained stateside.
+When the group arrived, they expected to receive Thunderbolts on which they had trained stateside.
 However, much to the amazement of the Group Commander, Colonel Howard F. Nichols, the 370th FG was informed by IX Fighter Command that it would be equipped with the Lockheed P-38 Lightning, a few of which had already arrived during the 18 days the group was in residence at Aldermaston.
 The latter base proved to be only a temporary station, as it was required for troop carrier operations; the 370th soon moved to RAF Andover.

 From England, the group dive-bombed radar installations and flak towers, and escorted bombers that attacked bridges and marshalling yards in France as the Allies prepared for Operation Overlord, the invasion of the continent of Europe.
 The group provided cover for Allied forces that crossed the Channel on D-Day, and flew armed reconnaissance missions over the Cotentin Peninsula until the end of the month.
 On 17 July 1944, napalm incendiary bombs were dropped for the first time in war by 14 P-38 aircraft of the 402nd Fighter Squadron, led by 370th Group commander Col Nichols, on a fuel depot at Coutances, near St. Lô, France.